 The Bedford Trust and the Hayes Trust together are referred as the 'Sub-Trusts' throughout the Consolidated Financial Statements.

-The Fund was the sole limited partner and had invested in the Partnership, who in turn had invested in the units of Bedford Trust.
-After dissolution of the Partnership, the Fund has consequently 100% direct ownership of Bedford Trust, and Hayes Trust.
+The Fund has 100% direct ownership of Bedford Trust and Hayes Trust.
 The consolidated financial statements therefore consist of the Fund and the Sub-Trusts.
 The Fund and the Sub-Trusts are collectively referred to as the 'Fund'.